Can you cover the camel with these pieces?

-What happens when you try and fit the triomino pieces into these
+What happens when you try and fit the triomino pieces into these two grids?

 How many different rhythms can you make by putting two drums on the wheel?

 Use the interactivity to help get a feel for this problem and to find out all the possible ways the balls could land.

 This was a problem for our birthday website.
 Can you use four of these pieces to form a square?
 How about making a square with all five pieces?

 A tetromino is made up of four squares joined edge to edge.
 Can this tetromino, together with 15 copies of itself, be used to cover an eight by eight chessboard?

 Can you find all the different ways of lining up these Cuisenaire rods?

 Place six toy ladybirds into the box so that there are two ladybirds in every column and every row.

 Can you put the numbers from 1 to 15 on the circles so that no consecutive numbers lie anywhere along a continuous straight line?